-Some universities are clearly ahead of others regards to graduate employability rankings like all other years for 2020 as well.
-Employability is a crucial and sustainable skill for graduates must obtain to meet the professional need in the long run.
+Some universities are clearly ahead of others regards to graduate employability rankings like all other years for 2022 as well.
+Employability is a crucial and sustainable skill for graduates must obtain to meet their professional needs in the long run.
 We will describe the QS University ranking here.

 The Massachusetts Institute of Technology (MIT) is number one.
 Stanford University is second and the University of California Los Angeles is third.
 The overall QS World University Rankings of the QS and the ranking between these practices are marked by significant differences.
 In particular, Asia’s top universities outperform top institutions in continental Europe.
 So the rankings prove that there is no perfect parallel between the results of a university’s outstanding reputation and outstanding pastor and student life.

 To explore university-employment relationships, QS uses a unique five-metric approach that earns the respect of every organization among 5,3 employers worldwide, with 2,700 highly successful individuals, institutional industry partnerships, employer attendance on campus, and rates with position-integrated graduate employment.

 Employer reputation (30%)

 QS traditionally incorporates the reputation of being a key performance area in all its ranking practices.
 Of course, this metric takes the leading role in a ranking focused solely on recruitment.

 Employer reputation metrics are based on approximately 45,000 responses to QS recruitment surveys, and employers are asked to identify the companies from which they seek the most skilled, innovative, and effective graduates.
 The QS employer survey is also one of the largest in the world.